Skip to main content

 • Poor records make it impossible to substantiate your claim if questioned.

-• Offloading the new property within 3 years reverses the tax benefit.
+• Offloading the new property within the prescribed lock-in period reverses the tax benefit.

 • Incorrectly depositing, withdrawing, or failing to utilise CGAS funds within the timeframe.